Apple outlines plan to make its AirTag trackers easier to find

 To start, Apple plans to include more pointed warnings about unwanted tracking when customers go through the setup process for AirTags on their iPhones and iPads.
 Those warnings will also make clear that law enforcement officials can “request identifying information” about the owners of specific AirTags if they're turned in by someone who believes they've been tracked.

 That same software update should also make the “Unknown Accessory Detected” alerts some people have encountered less common.
 These are sometimes triggered when people walk around with their AirPods, or spend time around someone else’s.
-If your iPhone or iPad can tell that the questionable device nearby is actually a pair of AirPods, Apple’s Find My app will identify them as such, not “unknown” accessories.
+If your iPhone or iPad can tell that the questionable device nearby is actually a pair of AirPods, Apple’s Find My app will identify them as such, not as “unknown” accessories.

 Long-term changes

-Apple also said it is “investigating” a series of changes for future software updates to be released later in 2022, many of which will make AirTags easier for (some) people to locate.
+Apple also said it is “investigating” a series of changes for future software updates to be released later this year, many of which will make AirTags easier for (some) people to locate.

 People who own an iPhone 11 or newer, for example, will be able to use the Find My app’s Precision Finding feature — a full-screen compass that directs you to nearby AirTags — to home in on Apple trackers that don’t belong to them.
 And while people who receive unwanted tracking alerts can already make unknown AirTags easier to spot by forcing them to play an alert tone, those sounds will become louder after a future update.

-Apple also said that it would adjust the “logic” that defines when an AirTag secretly stowed in a person’s car, bag or coat pocket starts to make its presence known.
+Apple also said it would adjust the “logic” that defines when an AirTag secretly stowed in a person’s car, bag or coat pocket starts to make its presence known.
 Right now, AirTags start chirping and pushing alerts to nearby phones after a window of eight to 24 hours away from its owner.
 Apple says it plans to alert users “earlier,” though it didn’t specify how much earlier.

 Unsurprisingly, there’s one key word missing from Apple’s statement: Android.
 While some of these changes will make AirTags easier to find regardless of a person’s smartphone choice, Apple’s homemade Tracker Detect app for Android still requires people to manually search for nearby AirTags.
 For the millions of people in the United States who use Android phones and tablets, that means reliably finding AirTags could still be tricky.